 How To Overcome Your Senegal’s Fears

 To move your bird past its need to bite, it must move past its fear.
 As steward of your bird’s environment, it is up to you to make the changes necessary to put your bird at ease.
-The best place to start is by attending our Free Online Training Class called Earning Your Parrots Love.
-It’s a free weekly class where we focus on Bond Building & Bite Prevention Strategies.

 You are the biggest part of your bird’s environment.
 If it doesn’t trust you, know that you have its best interests at heart at all times, it’s easy to see where it might mistrust other parts of the environment.
 Imagine always feeling insecure in a place from which you have no escape.
 The result is an overwhelming sense of unrest, which takes a toll not only on the mind, but on health.